carloshsalvador/musicplayer/README.md

 - dynamic web-site with Django by [MMD](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)
 - a professional overview by Altynpara & Khodukina from [Cleaverroad](https://www.cleveroad.com/blog/how-to-create-a-music-streaming-app/)

 The final decision was Django framework.
-With this decision I could jump to the next step such as architecture, infrastructure and hands on the 12 factors in practice.
+With this decision I could move forward to the next step such as architecture, infrastructure and hands on the 12 factors in practice.

-Some choice's consequence up to here is the complexity of file and scripts organization.
-They are going to be much more complex with both [front and backend's framework](https://www.geeksforgeeks.org/music-player-using-django/) than one frontend framework only (*e.g.*, [Peseski](https://dev.to/psamim/micro-frontends-after-one-year-with-single-spa-1eoo)) and it was important step to understand were the project could reach on the end.
+Some choice's consequence up to here was the complexity of file and scripts organization.
+It was expected much more complex with both [front and backend's framework](https://www.geeksforgeeks.org/music-player-using-django/) than one frontend framework only (*e.g.*, [Peseski](https://dev.to/psamim/micro-frontends-after-one-year-with-single-spa-1eoo)) and it was important step to understand were the project could reach on the end.

 ```
 Expected file and scripts organization with frontend framework only (first figure) and with compbination of both frameworks (second figure):